harika224121/Assignment/README.txt

-Created a Dockerfile took the base image as centos6
+Created a Dockerfile took the base image as ubuntu

 Build a docker image from Dockerfile